 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 That means all that you earn in Saudi Arabia as an investment banker is yours to keep.
 It has been seen that if you maintain a decent lifestyle, you will be able to keep at least 50% of your total earnings after paying for rent, food, basic amenities, and traveling.

 From the above graph, we can see that the salary in investment banking hits a saturation point at 10+ years of experience.
-When you have less than 10 years of experience, your basic compensation would be proportionate to the years of experience you have.
+When you have less than 10 years of experience, your basic salary would be proportionate to the years of experience you have.
 But once you hit 10 years, it will start to become inversely proportional.

 From the above graph, we reach the same conclusion.
-Till 10 years, bonus is proportionate to the years of experience.
+Till 10 years, a bonus is proportionate to the years of experience.
 After 10 years of experience, even the bonus starts to saturate.

-The salary of an investment banker is also affected by the gender.
+The salary of an investment banker is also affected by gender.
 Have a look at the below chart –

 We can easily see that male investment bankers earn significantly more than female investment bankers.